emmc15/pihole-dns-crypt-vpn/README.md

 * Step 2: edit the .env file to fit your settings, the most important things here are the IP variable and the PUID and GUID variables
 * Step 3: `run docker-compose up`

+# How to Check if Working

+Check everything is running by entering the pihole ip specified in the docker-compose file in your web browser and log in to the website

+Next connect a device to the wireguard and see if the pihole page is accessible through the same ip.
+The ip for pihole should be only accesible through the vpn as it's all contained in the virtual docker network specified in the docker-compose file

 # Acknowledgements
 Credit goes to losuler for the initial docker-compose file and inspiration